 Whatever outdoor activities you are into when the sun comes out, so do the boots, boards and boats.
 When we put ourselves at the mercy of the elements, we also expose ourselves to the sun.
-So to keep you protected we’ve put together this guide to sunscreen for adventure sports, and answered the question what is UVA and UVB?
+So to keep you protected we’ve put together this guide to sunscreen for adventure sports and travel, and answered the question what is UVA and UVB?

 You often see UVA and UVB written on sunscreen but also eyewear, clothing and even moisturiser.
 But what is UVA and UVB?
 What’s the difference between the two?
 Do I need protection for both?
-And how does it affect sunscreen for adventure sports?
+And how does it affect sunscreen for adventure sports and travel?

 We all like a wave – and that’s exactly what UV is, it’s Ultra Violet rays from the sun in the form of waves.
 They have shorter wavelengths than visible light – that’s why we can’t see UV light.
 The shorter the wavelength the more damaging it can be – eg X-Rays come next on the spectrum.